kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 + [Mark Boulton on 'What are you worth?'](http://markboulton.co.uk/journal/what-are-you-worth)
 + [Remy Sharp on 'You're Paying to Speak'](http://remysharp.com/2014/03/07/youre-paying-to-speak/)

 Looking at the outline, this might need to be rethought to factor this section in (or roll it into 'Rising Stars' which doesn't 100% feel right).
-Possible merge the unconferences and rising stars sections, and then add a section on paing conferences, where this is included?
+Possibly merge the unconferences and rising stars sections, and then add a section on paying conferences, where this is included?

+I think structurally this needs to begin with a merged section on unconferences and rising stars tracks, before then moving on to explore paid speaking events.
+This allows for a full exploration of pricing, which can be queued up by reintroducing the idea that great speakers are hard to come by and consequently can demand higher fees.
+It's important to stress that, though by no means commonplace, it is entirely possible to build a supplementary income through speaking and other engagements (for example, workshops and other forms of training).

 */